Chewy Coconut Chocolate Chip Cookies

 - ½ cup light brown sugar, tightly packed

 - ⅓ cup granulated sugar

 - 2 tsp pure vanilla extract

-- 1 1/2 cups finely shredded/flaked coconut (sweetened or unsweetened)
+- 1 ½ cups finely shredded coconut, sweetened or unsweetened

 - In a bowl, whisk together the flour, cornstarch, baking soda, baking powder, and salt.
 Set aside.

-- In the bowl of a stand mixer fitted with paddle attachment, mix together the butter and both sugars until fluffy and light, scraping down sides and continuing to mix, for about 4 minutes – do not skimp on this step, as it’s super important for achieving correct texture.
-You can use an electric hand whisk if you don’t own a stand mixer.
+- In the bowl of a stand mixer fitted with paddle attachment, mix together the butter and both sugars on high speed until fluffy and light, scraping down sides and continuing to mix, for 3 to 4 minutes – do not skimp on this step, as it's very important for achieving correct texture.
+You can use an electric hand whisk if you don't own a stand mixer.

 - Add egg and vanilla extract, mixing until incorporated and smooth; scrape down sides as needed.

 - Use rubber spatula to scrape down sides of bowl and form a large dough ball.
-Transfer entire dough ball onto a sheet of cling wrap and wrap it up airtight; chill for a couple of hours in fridge.*
+Transfer entire dough ball onto a sheet of cling wrap and wrap it up airtight; chill at least one hour in the fridge.*

-When measuring flour, use the scoop & scrape method to ensure accurate measurement.
-You’ll want a dry-ingredient measurement scoop that does not have extra top margin and no lip.
-A metal, 1-cup scoop is perfect for scooping up the flour; use flat end of a butter knife to gently scrape across the top to remove excess flour.
+- When measuring flour, use the Scoop & Level method to ensure accurate measurement.
+You’ll want a dry-ingredient measuring cup that does not have top margins, nor a lip.
+A metal, 1-cup scoop is perfect for gently scooping up flour; use flat end of a butter knife to gently scrape across the top to remove excess flour.

 Did you make this?